Salt & Wind Travel

 Contramar (Roma Norte neighborhood)

-You’ll need a reservation if you want to hang out at this see-and-be-seen restaurant on a buzzing street in Roma Norte.
-Contramar is one of the classic spots where the fresa (Mexican slang to describe upper-class preppy types) crowd hangs.
-But it’s not just a scene — this seafood-centric spot is one of our favorite restaurants in Mexico City.
+You’ll need a reservation if you want to hang out at this see-and-be-seen restaurant on a buzzing street in Roma Norte with delicious food.
+Contramar is one of the classic spots in a central location where the fresa (Mexican slang to describe upper-class preppy types) crowd hangs.
+But it’s not just a scene — this seafood-centric spot is on our list of best restaurants in Mexico City for fine dining.

 Meals Served On Sundays: Brunch and Lunch